bjornmeansbear/sentence-a-day/README.md

 20190423 Design experiment.
 20190424 What is an experiment? what is a design experiment?
 20190425 Am I a sustainable designer? or am I a sustainable person that happens to design -- everything I design is thus influenced by my sustainabilitism.
 Designing follows one's personhood?
+20190426 What are the raw materials of graphic design: how do I "recycle" my old works to create new raw materials to build new design from? do I need to recycle -- can i just reuse?